paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q30: What research methodology did I use?

-My investigation follows scientific principles of falsifiability and replicability and the methodology is fully documented in the [Main Audit Documentation Gap Analysis Report](https://github.com/paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/blob/main/Documentation%20Gap%20Analysis_%20Independent%20Audit%20of%20TGA%20COVID-19%20Vaccine%20Safety%20Monitoring%20Plan%20_V1.5.1.pdf) It includes:
+My investigation follows scientific principles of falsifiability and replicability and the methodology is fully documented in the **[Main Audit Report](analysis/documentation-gap-analysis_v1.5.1.pdf)** - Audit/blob/main/Documentation%20Gap%20Analysis_%20Independent%20Audit%20of%20TGA%20COVID-19%20Vaccine%20Safety%20Monitoring%20Plan%20_V1.5.1.pdf) It includes:

 * Systematic FOI requests (2021–2025)
 * OAIC review materials and decisions